blinkletter/Chem4410/_build/html/_sources/Info/Course_Info.md

-# Course Description
+# Course Information

+## Description

 This course examines the qualitative and quantitative **relationships** between the **rates and mechanisms** of organic reactions, and the **electronic and physical structures** of reactants.
-Among the topics considered are: theory and applications of inductive and resonance effects, **linear free energy relationships**, kinetic isotope effects, solvent effects, steric effects in substitution and elimination reactions, acids and bases and pericyclic reactions, applications of semi-empirical and ab initio molecular orbital calculations. **Prerequisite**: Chemistry 2420, 3420
+Among the topics considered are: theory and applications of inductive and resonance effects, **linear free energy relationships**, kinetic isotope effects, solvent effects, steric effects in substitution and elimination reactions, acids and bases and pericyclic reactions, applications of semi-empirical and ab initio molecular orbital calculations.

+Course materials and communications are available through Moodle.

+## Prerequisite:

+Chemistry 2420, 3420

 ## Where \& When
 We meet in KCI 202 at 9:30 on MWF.